 Thinking about taking the plunge and chopping bangs?
-You’re in luck, because fringe is definitely in, but are you sure you're ready for that step?
+Fringe is definitely in, but are you sure you're ready for that step?

 To help take the guesswork out of hairstyles with bangs, we consulted the pros to get the best tips for bangs styling, maintenance and beyond.
 So sit back, take it all in and let their expert advice steer you in the right direction.

 Bangs or no bangs?
 Here's what to ask